MENU

 Kjeltec™ 9 hits the bull’s eye for protein determination in FAPAS ring test

-In March 2023, FOSS submitted the recently launched Kjeltec™ 9 for a ring test organized by accredited proficiency testing provider, FAPAS in the UK.
+In March 2023, FOSS submitted the Kjeltec™ 9 for a ring test organized by accredited proficiency testing provider, FAPAS in the UK.
 The ring test was based on one wheat flour sample that was subdivided and sent to all participants.

 More than 50 laboratories, including FOSS, participated in the ring test and each participant had 6 weeks to analyze and report their individual analytical results.
 The results were collected by FAPAS, in a common report in which all the participants were anonymized.
 Each individual laboratory was provided with their own results in comparison to the results of all the participating laboratories.